 Need To Know

-82, including 20 suites, private villas and a presidential retreat.
+82, including 20 suites, private villas, 2 Private Retreats and a Private Reserve.

 12 noon (flexible, subject to availability and a 50 per cent charge up to 6pm); earliest check-in, 2pm.
 Guests arriving early or leaving late are welcome to use all the resort's facilities, including the spa and a day-use villa for freshening up.

 Double rooms from $1079.00, excluding tax at 17.4 per cent. ⓘ

 Breakfast is extra (a fantastic buffet breakfast at USD35 a person excluding tax).

 'Minibar' doesn't do it justice: your room is kitted out with a mini wine cellar, half-litre bottles of premium spirits, fruit juices, beers and soft drinks, as well as an array of snack-happy treats.